sugar free diabetic friendly broken glass cake

 • Mix thoroughly until it is a loose sticky crumble.

-Reserve 3 tbsp of the mixture.
+Reserve 3 tbsp of the mixture to sprinkle on top.

 • Spread the graham crumb misture into the bottom of a 9 by 13:" baking dish.